This is a short guide to get you started using MonoDAQ-U devices. If you are using MonoDAQ-E devices, follow this guide instead.

 - 64-bit version: https://monodaq.com/monodaq-u_software_dewesoft_x64

-2. Unpack and install DEWESoft by running the »DEWESoft_X3_Installer…exe« and following the instructions.
+2. Unpack and install DEWESoft by running the »DEWESoftX_Installer…exe« and following the instructions.

 Preferrably the software should run on a Windows 10 platform.
 If Windows 7 or 8 is used, additional USB driver may need to be installed.
 It is located in the “MonoDAQ-U USB driver (Win7 only)” folder.
 You can install it by opening the Windows Device Manager and looking for a device with a yellow exclamation point.
 Right click on it and click on the “Browse my computer for driver software”.
 Enter the location of the driver files, click Next and follow further instructions.

 Note: If you already have the DEWESoft software installed on your PC and did not use it with MonoDAQ-U devices before, you don’t need to do the full installation as described above.
-Make sure that you are running DEWESoft SP6 or newer and download the MonoDAQ-U plugin files from the locations below, unpack and copy the contents (monodaq-u.dll + additional files) into your DEWESoft/Bin/Addons folder and then enable the plugin in DEWESoft.
+Make sure that you are running DEWESoft X 2020.2 or newer and download the MonoDAQ-U plugin files from the locations below, unpack and copy the MonoDAQ-U folder into your DEWESoft/Bin/Addons/ folder and then enable the plugin in DEWESoft.

 - MonoDAQ-U plugin only, 64-bit version: https://monodaq.com/monodaq-u_plugin_x64